L. Braille Special Educational Centre for Blind Children, Bydgoszcz: Interwar period

-Polish authorities took over the place on April 1, 1920.
-The facility received the name National Institute for the Blind, then to Provincial Department for the Blind (January 16, 1928), and eventually to Pomeranian Department for Blind - Communal Association in Bydgoszcz (Zakład Ociemniałych Pomorskiego Wojewódzkiego Związku Komunalnego w Bydgoszczy) on April 1, 1938.
+Polish authorities took over the place on 1 April 1920.
+The facility received the name National Institute for the Blind, then to Provincial Department for the Blind (16 January 1928), and eventually to Pomeranian Department for Blind - Communal Association in Bydgoszcz (Zakład Ociemniałych Pomorskiego Wojewódzkiego Związku Komunalnego w Bydgoszczy) on 1 April 1938.

 The first director of the new Polish institution was Bronisław Hausner, followed in 1926 by Józef Mencel which served till September 1939.

 After 1921, the school welcomed children from the northern and western regions of the country.

-The number of pupils varied, from: 30 boys and 29 girls in 1920-1921 to 77 boys and 46 girls in 1929-1930.
+The number of pupils varied, from: 30 boys and 29 girls in 1920–1921 to 77 boys and 46 girls in 1929–1930.

-In addition to the 7-year elementary school cycle, children were taught the professional skils (weaving, knitting, piano tuning), and the smartest ones were educated as musicians, mainly organists.
+In addition to the 7-year elementary school cycle, children were taught the professional skills (weaving, knitting, piano tuning), and the smartest ones were educated as musicians, mainly organists.

 In 1930, in the establishment was created Poland's first school department for visually impaired children.

 World War II years

-After the occupation of Bydgoszcz by the Nazi armed forces during World War II, the Institute was closed.
-On October 26, 1939, the building housed a school for the deaf.
+After the occupation of Bydgoszcz by the Nazi armed forces during World War II, the institute was closed.
+On 26 October 1939 the building housed a school for the deaf.
 The expansion of the war to the East, forced the authorities to liquidate it.
 From 1943, German citizens from Hamburg lived in the premises, as a result of the bombing of the city by the allies.
 At the end of the war, the edifice housed a German military hospital.